 The Yield-Price Trade-Off Is Stark in Boston

 Cheaper suburbs yield more in Boston for a simple reason: rent does not fall in proportion to price.
-A 3-bed house in Chelsea (2150) costs roughly half the city median but commands monthly rent of $2,929, around two-thirds of what landlords achieve in expensive downtown ZIPs.
+A 3-bed house in Chelsea (2150) costs roughly half the city median but commands monthly rent of about $2,900, around two-thirds of what landlords achieve in expensive downtown ZIPs.
 Renters care about access to jobs, schools, and transit; they do not pay double for the privilege of a Beacon Hill address when the same commute is available from Chelsea or Revere on the Blue Line.
-Investors entering at $458,001 versus $912,344 therefore face a very different capital-risk profile, with roughly half the deposit requirement and meaningfully lower mortgage exposure.
+Investors entering at about $458,000 versus about $939,000 therefore face a very different capital-risk profile, with roughly half the deposit requirement and lower mortgage exposure.

 The flip side is that premium Boston suburbs are not bought for yield.
 Buyers in Back Bay or Beacon Hill are pricing in long-term capital appreciation, prestige, walkability to downtown employment, and the deep liquidity of an established prime market.
 Their gross yields can sit at 3% or below and still represent a defensible investment when total return (income plus appreciation) is considered over a full hold period.
 The high-yield outer suburbs make their money on cash flow today; the premium suburbs make their money on the eventual sale.